Custom Search

-When I arrived at the hotel, and was taking out my luggage from the car, I could sense a commotion in the hotel — the sort of benign commotion that you see at Penn Station in New York during the rush hours or, if you are not familiar with New York, at Islamabad Airport during the Hajj flights.
-People were milling around, dragging their luggage behind them, going up and down the escalators and lounging around in the lobby of the hotel or wherever one could find a seat.
-There were Pakistanis all over the place —men, some of them in their ethnic dresses, women in their usual colorful dresses, and a lot of children, from toddlers to teens.
+When I arrived at the hotel, and was taking out my luggage from the car, I could sense a commotion in the hotel — a kind of that you see at Penn Station in New York during the rush hours or, if you are not familiar with New York, at Islamabad Airport during the Hajj flights.
+People were milling around, dragging their luggage behind them, going up and down the escalators, and lounging around in the lobby of the hotel or wherever they could find a seat.
+They were mostly Pakistanis — men, some in their ethnic dresses; women in their usual colorful dresses; and a lot of children, from toddlers to teens.
 I soon found out why.

 The Association of Pakistani-American doctors, APPNA, was holding its annual get-together at the hotel.
 Hundreds of doctors of Pakistani origin from all over the US, along with their families, had descended upon the hotel.
 They do this thing once every year in different cities.

-Majority of the families who had converged at the hotel came from small-town-America where, in some cases, the total population of their town did not exceed the number of people gathered at the conference.
-Therefore, the exuberance of the delegates and their families at the sight of such a large gathering, in such a large city, in a large hotel, was understandable, even though it seemed to spill over at times.
+Majority of the families who had converged at the hotel came from small-town-America where the total population of their respective towns, in some cases, did not exceed the number of people gathered at the conference.
+Therefore, the exuberance of the delegates and their families was understandable, even though it seemed to spill over at times.

-While I was walking down the corridor in search of my room, a Pakistani man, with a sparse beard, emerged from his room, his trousers rolled up above his ankles, water dripping from his hands and arms, and droplets of water hanging from his beard.
+While I was walking down the corridor in search of my room, a man, obviously a Pakistani, with a sparse beard, emerged from his room.
+His trousers were rolled up above his ankles, water was dripping from his hands and arms, and droplets of water could be seen hanging from his beard.
 It was maghrib time.
 He asked me if I knew which way the qibla was.
-Without a conscious thought I pointed to what I thought was the west.
-(In Pakistan the qibla is always to the west.)
-He thanked me and quickly retreated into his room presumably to say his maghrib prayer.
+Without a second thought, I pointed to what I thought was the west, since in Pakistan the qibla is always to the west.
+He thanked me and quickly retreated into his room, presumably to say his maghrib prayer.

-It occurred to me a little later that I had misled the good doctor.
-In the US the qibla is always toward the east.
-I felt very guilty.
-But then I consoled myself by telling me that I had given the information in good faith.
-To further pacify my conscience I also reminded myself of the verse that says something to the effect that to Him belongs the east and the west; so, whichever way you turn your face doesn’t really matter… 2:115
+It was a little later that I realized that in the US the qibla had to be generally towards the east.
+I felt a bit guilty in misleading the good doctor, but consoled myself in the knowledge that I had given the information in good faith.
+To further pacify my conscience, I also reminded myself of the verse that says “to Him belongs the east and the west; so, whichever way you turn your face doesn’t really matter…†2:115

-The APPNA managers had also arranged a delightful bazaar in the basement of the hotel, which catered to the needs of the delegates and their families not only in this world but also in the world hereafter.
-There were stalls selling clothes and jewelry, and stalls selling spiritual books and advice on cleansing the soul as well as the body.
-There were also stalls selling property in Dubai, and advice on managing your money.
+The APPNA managers had also arranged a delightful bazaar in the basement of the hotel.
+It catered to the needs of the delegates and their families, not only their worldly needs but also their spiritual needs.
+There were many stalls selling clothes and jewelry, and also many selling spiritual books and advice on cleansing the soul as well as the body.
+There were also stalls selling property in Dubai and advice on managing your money.
 The variety of products and services on sale was amazing!
 The women folks thronged the bazaar most of the time.

-On the second day of the conference or the mela, there was a political forum to discuss the ongoing ‘judicial crisis’ back home.
+On the second day of the conference or the mela, there was a political forum to discuss the ongoing judicial crisis back home.
 APPNA had invited prominent politicians from Pakistan for this purpose.
 These sessions were open to everyone.
-Panelists included: Barrister Aitzaz Ahsan, Justice Wajihuddin Ahmed, Ahsan Iqbal (PML-N), Farooq Sattar of MQM, and Pakistan’s new ambassador in Washington, Mr. Husain Haqqani.
+Panelists included: Barrister Aitzaz Ahsan, Justice Wajihuddin Ahmed, Ahsan Iqbal of PML-N, Farooq Sattar of MQM, and Pakistan’s new ambassador in Washington, DC Mr. Husain Haqqani.
 The hall was full.
-All seats were taken and many people were standing in the back and on the sides of the hall.
+All seats were taken.
+Many people stood in the back and on the sides of the hall.

-From the response of the audience to the different speakers one could see that the crowd in the hall was clearly a microcosm of Pakistan.
-Not only their views were divided along the political lines drawn so deeply on the political landscape of Pakistan but they also expressed their views with the same emotions, bordering on anger, that have been visible in Pakistan since March 2007.
+It was clear that the audience was politically divided along the same lines that are etched so deeply on the political landscape of Pakistan.
+They expressed their views with the same emotions and anger that have been visible in Pakistan since March 2007, when General Musharraf sacked the Chief Justice.
 A large and vociferous section of the audience was for the restoration of pre-November 3 judiciary.

 Ahsan Iqbal of PML(N) was heard patiently.
 Farooq Sattar was occasionally heckled but managed to say what he had to say.
-However, all hell seemed to break loose when Mr. Husain Haqqani spoke.
+However, all hell seemed to break loose when Mr. Husain Haqqani got up to speak.

-The acrimony generated in the political debate, however, seemed to disappear in the evening when, during a musical show, young Amanat Ali sang some fast paced songs and the doctors did a wild bhangra in the hall.
+The acrimony generated in the political debate, however, seemed to disappear in the evening when, during a musical show, young Amanat Ali sang some fast paced songs, and the doctors broke into a wild bhangra in the hall that lasted past midnight.

 I checked out of the hotel a day before the APPNA mela ended.

-Overall, it seemed that the doctors had a good 3 days of R&R. Recreation and Religion, that is.
-What they need to do, I guess, is inject a bit of Renaissance and Reformation into APPNA to make it a really meaningful organization both for the country of their choice as well as that of their origin.
+Overall, it seemed that the doctors had a good 3 days of R&R — recreation and religion, that is.
+What they need to do is, I guess, inject a bit of Renaissance and Reformation into APPNA to make it a really meaningful organization, both for the country of their choice as well as of their origin.

 Photos for this post are by the author himself and the full collection can be seen here